COVID-19 information for liveaboard boaters

 If you are a local business providing essential service arrangements for the community please get in touch with us using our contact form or social media.
 The list is non-exhaustive however we will update it as and when possible.

 - Boulter Marine, Horning: Essential pump outs, diesel and gas bottles for liveaboards on an appointment only basis.
 Click and collect available for other items.
-Contact prior to arrival by email or telephone 01692 630498.
+Contact prior to arrival by telephoning 01692 630498.

 - Everitt Marine Services, Great Yarmouth: Emergency vessel recovery by phoning 07943 700865.

 - Ludham Bridge Boat yard, Ludham: Water, pump out, diesel, gas and boat maintenance.
 The yard is following self-distancing guidelines.
 Call or email George in the first instance 01692 631011 firstname.lastname@example.org

 - Moonfleet Marine, Wayford: Essential work and recovery for liveaboard vessels, contact by phone on 07827 665074.

 - Norfolk Marine, Wroxham: Shop still open, click and collect available.
 Gas available and electric cards posted.
 Order by phone 01603 783150 or website.